Astro Lounge

-Astro Lounge is the second studio album by American rock band Smash Mouth, released on June 8, 1999, by Interscope Records.

-It includes the single "All Star", arguably the group's most well-known song, which nearly topped the US Billboard Hot 100.
-Three other singles were released from the album, namely "Waste", "Then the Morning Comes", and a cover of "Can't Get Enough of You Baby".
+Astro Lounge is the second studio album by American rock band Smash Mouth, released on June 8, 1999 by Interscope Records.
+The album includes the single "All Star", which reached #4 on the US Billboard Hot 100 and is widely considered as the group's signature song.
+Three other singles were also released from the album, including "Then the Morning Comes", "Waste", and a cover version of The Four Seasons' "Can't Get Enough of You Baby".

 Song information

 "All Star"

-"All Star" was featured in the 1999 films Mystery Men and Inspector Gadget, the 2000 film Digimon: The Movie, and the 2001 films Shrek and Rat Race.
+"All Star" was featured in the 1999 superhero comedy film Mystery Men, and it was also the lead single to that film’s soundtrack.
+The song was heard in the film two times, including at the end credits.
+Since appearing in Mystery Men, it was later heard in many movies (most notably Shrek), TV shows, commercials, trailers, and network promos, and entered the zeitgeist of pop culture.
 It was also nominated for a Grammy Award for Best Pop Performance by a Duo or Group with Vocals.

 "Then the Morning Comes"

 "Then the Morning Comes" was used in a TV commercial by Nissan.
-It was Smash Mouth's first single to enter the Billboard charts, reaching number eleven, though it was somewhat eclipsed by the success of "All Star" from the same album.
+It was Smash Mouth's first single to enter the Billboard charts, reaching number eleven, though it was eclipsed by the success of "All Star" from the same album.